kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

     shm_size = 0
     pull_policy = "if-not-present"
 ```
-If you also add the `pull-policy = "if-not-resent"` you will be able to use an image build with a `dind` in one stage as the base of a second stage.
+If you also add the `pull-policy = "if-not-present"` you will be able to use an image build with a `dind` in one stage as the base of a second stage.

 We can finally put all together and start the runner in a daemon mode that will always restart:
 ```bash